oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 does not provide support for such clients or does not provide guidance with regard to their registration, the client SHOULD register each component as a separate client.

+\[Dick: this is confusing.
+Are there two different clients, or is it a web app for a server?
+One could read it as the latter.
+Change to browser-based application to fit in with definitions below]

 This specification has been designed around the following client
 profiles: